dimagi/commcare-hq/corehq/apps/userreports/README.md

 Location choice providers also support two additional configuration options:

 * "include_descendants" - Include descendant locations in the results.
 Defaults to `false`.
 * "show_full_path" - display the full path to the location in the filter.
-Defaults to `true`.
+Defaults to `false`.

 Example assuming "village" is a location ID, which is converted to names using the location `choice_provider`:
 ```json